 Last night, Anton and I went for a walk around the block.
 Suddenly, he turned to me and asked…

-“Does that universe end?
+“Does the universe end?
 Like, is there a wall?”

 Um, big questions, Anton!